-- Return to annual top line growth with the anticipation of double digit growth from 2013 onwards. - Achieve net margins in 2013, better than 2011 level of gross and net margins. - Result in enhanced organic growth by next generation of NFSTM solutions, SaaS model, e-commerce entry and leveraging new markets based on joint ventures. - Pursue the most strategic and synergistic acquisitions and new alliances based on our latest products and services. - Continue to enhance delivery and service capabilities in China, Thailand, USA and UK.
+- Return to annual top line growth with the anticipation of double digit growth from 2013 onwards. - Achieve net margins in 2013, better than 2011 level of gross and net margins. - Result in enhanced organic growth by next generation of NFSTM solutions, SaaS model, e-commerce entry and leveraging new markets based on joint ventures. - Build a strong new ecommerce vertical under Vroozi platform to cater to the enormous new market opportunity in online business to business (B2B) space that, according to an article in "E-Commerce Business Concepts", in the US alone has transacted over \$3.6 trillion in volume - Continue to enhance delivery and service capabilities in China, Thailand, USA and UK - Fully capitalize in marketing NetSol offerings in Japan with our newly formed partnership agreement with Abeam Consulting group - Launch a new operation in Brazil upon the completion of local legal entity formation in Brazil with NetSol JV partner Brasilinvest Group.
+Brazil is one of the four BRIC economies and offers vast opportunities for NetSol core solutions offerings in banking, automotive, public, oil and energy sectors. - Further strengthen NetSol brand in the US and European markets by modest marketing budgets and increased sales personnel.